 Above we can see Apple’s checkout.
 Ever the contrarians, Apple does not have any sort of progress bar in the checkout.
 How many steps are there?
 Do I have to pay in full, or will I be able to choose to finance my purchase?
 Can I amend previous information by jumping back to a previous step?
 Am I almost there?
 No idea.

-Progress bars play an important role in reducing the anxiety many users feel when faced with a long form: how long is this going to take me?
+Alongside strong visual branding, progress bars play an important role in reducing the anxiety many users feel when faced with a long form: how long is this going to take me?
 Will I manage to finish it before I need to go out?
 Is it just going to be a waste of my precious time?

 There are several ways of showing progress within a form, including progress bars and inline validation, and they both have valuable benefits: